Toggle: English / Spanish

 - Activated charcoal

-Tricyclic depressant overdoses are particularly toxic and difficult to treat.
-Multiple deaths have been reported with this type of overdose despite aggressive medical treatment.
+Tricyclic depressant overdoses are very toxic and difficult to treat.
+Many people have died from TCA overdose, even with aggressive medical treatment.

 Mills KC.
 Tricyclic antidepressants.
 In: Tintinalli JE, Kelen GD, Stapczynski JS, Ma OJ, Cline DM, eds.
 Emergency Medicine: A Comprehensive Study Guide.
 6th ed.
 New York, NY: McGraw-Hill; 2004:chap 158.